VyperGroup/aero/README.md

   pm2 start ecosystem.config.js
   ```

+> Run `git pull` and then run these commands again to update the dev server
 > The port by default is :3000

 ### Notes

-* You must run `pm2 restart <aero-build-watch/aero-sandbox-build-watch>` when you modify a compile-time Feature Flag
+- You must run `pm2 restart <aero-build-watch/aero-sandbox-build-watch>` when you modify a compile-time Feature Flag

 ## How to run unit tests